Chabane/generator-mitosis/CONTRIBUTING.md

 * **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)
 * **Mitosis Version(s)** - is it a regression?
-* **Mitosis configuration, a `.yo-rc.json` file generated in the root folder** - this will help us to replicate the scenario, you can remove the rememberMe key.

-You can use `yo mitosis:info` to provide us the information we need.

-Click [here](https://github.com/NirbyApp/generator-mitosis/issues/new) to open a bug issue with a pre-filled template.
-For feature requests and enquiries you can use [this template][feature-template].

-You can run `yo NirbyApp:info` in your project folder to get most of the above required info.

-Issues opened without any of these info will be **closed** without any explanation.

 ### Submitting a Pull Request
 Before you submit your pull request consider the following guidelines: